jtung0033/jtung0033.github.io/index.md

 As an ambitious and motivated professional looking to enter the computer science industry, I have the versatility to contribute to a wide array of different positions.
 In addition to my traditional academic work, I also have capabilities and credentials of a full stack web developer obtained through Udacity.
 After reviewing my ePortfolio, I hope to have presented myself as a positive and driven candidate for various software development and data analytics positions.

+## Informal Code Review
+Take a look at this [repository](https://bitbucket.org/jtung0033/code-review/src/master/Artifacts%20Code%20Review.mp4) for a code review video detailing artifacts and enhancement plans.

-Below included are three projects showcasing three different skillsets within the computer science industry.
-These three skillsets are:
+Below included are the finished product of three enhanced projects showcasing three different categories within the computer science industry.
+These three categories are:
 - Software Design and Engineering
 - Algorithms and Data Structures
 - Databases